reactjs/rfcs/text/0000-custom-events.md

 Problem:

-The `Form` component may already have all the ingredients and information to know which field needs to be focused.
+The `Form` component may already have all the ingredients and information to know which field needs to be focused (including a ref to the field).
 It would be practical if it can expose a simple API to focus on the relevant field.
-Otherwise, it must communicate enough information for the caller to be able to move focus to the field, thus creating the posibility for increased code complexity,or the need to manage more refs.
+Otherwise, it must communicate enough information for the caller to be able to move focus to the field, thus creating the posibility for increased code complexity, or the need to manage more refs.

 ### Proposal